 Aims & Scope

-The Journal of Postgraduate Medicine, Education and Research (JPMER), formerly called “Bulletin, PGIMER” that was being published since 1970, is the official publication of the Post Graduate Institute of Medical Education and Research (PGIMER), Chandigarh, India.
-Its aim is to provide an academic platform enriched by the experience and glorious legacy of PGIMER that has fostered excellence in all its endeavors to authors from diverse medical and surgical fields and specialties.
+Journal of Postgraduate Medicine, Education and Research (JPMER) formerly called “Bulletin, PGIMER” that was being published since 1970, is the official publication of the Post Graduate Institute of Medical Education and Research (PGIMER), Chandigarh, India.
+Its aim is to provide an academic platform enriched by the experience and glorious legacy of PGIMER that has fostered excellence in all its endeavours to authors from diverse medical and surgical fields and specialties.
 The journal currently accepts high quality scientific papers, case reports/ case series, original research, topical reviews, recent advances, basic sciences, community medicine, advanced techniques, medical education and also publishes the famed clinicopathological case conferences (CPC) from the PGI archives.

 Ownership and Management